PrejdaTomas/03_ansys_fluent_iapws_generator/README.md

 The script also generates CSV files and optionally it also generates the plots The material data are generated in °C and bars - set your Fluent units up accordingly.

+Required Python: anything supporting iapws and matplotlib, there are no f-strings, so it should run on both Python 2/python 3

 Required modules:
  - iapws (pip3 install iapws)
  - os